ShubhaSwarup/dbank/README.md

 # dbank

 Welcome to your new dbank project and to the internet computer development community.
-To learn more before, see the following documentation available online:
+To learn more , see the following documentation available online:

 - [Quick Start](https://internetcomputer.org/docs/current/developer-docs/quickstart/hello10mins)
 - [SDK Developer Tools](https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove)